dd9jn/rfc4880bis/crypto-refresh.md

 The secret key is this single multiprecision integer:

-- MPI of an integer representing the secret key, which is a scalar of the public EC point.
+- MPI of an integer representing the secret key, which is a scalar of the public EC point, encoded according to the curve used as described in {{curve-specific-formats}}.

 ## Compressed Data Packet (Tag 8)